-- 146. ISAE 3000 (revised) contains guidance on the content which would typically be covered within a reasonable assurance opinion.
-The nature of the opinion provided on regulatory reporting will vary according to the requirements of recipients and the underlying subject matter, but may include, for example, an opinion on the completeness of data extraction from underlying source books and records, and the proper preparation of regulatory reporting in accordance with relevant rules and guidance. - 147.
-An external assurance provider should consider the following points when determining the form and content of a reasonable assurance opinion. - Overall framing information, such as an appropriate title that helps to identify the nature, addressee and assurance provider. - Subject matter and underlying subject matter information, such as the point in time or period being reported on, the characteristics of the subject matter and how the characteristics may influence precision of measurement or available evidence (ie, the impact of interpretations or judgements). - The applicable criteria against which the underlying subject matter was assessed, and whether these are sufficient to communicate the basis for the assurance provider's conclusion ie, the rules as prescribed by the Articles of the EU CRR, taking into account any clarification around key interpretations provided by the PRA or EBA Implementing Technical Standards and/or Q&A responses.
+- 134. ISAE 3000 (revised) contains guidance on the content which would typically be covered within a reasonable assurance opinion.
+The nature of the opinion provided on regulatory reporting will vary according to the requirements of recipients and the underlying subject matter, but may include, for example, an opinion on the completeness of data extraction from underlying source books and records, and the proper preparation of regulatory reporting in accordance with relevant rules and guidance. - 135.
+An external assurance provider should consider the following points when determining the form and content of a reasonable assurance opinion. - Overall framing information, such as an appropriate title that helps to identify the nature, addressee and assurance provider. - Subject matter and underlying subject matter information, such as the point in time or period being reported on, the characteristics of the subject matter and how the characteristics may influence precision of measurement or available evidence (ie, the impact of interpretations or judgements). - The applicable criteria against which the underlying subject matter was assessed, and whether these are sufficient to communicate the basis for the assurance provider's conclusion ie, the rules as prescribed by the Articles of the EU CRR, taking into account any clarification around key interpretations provided by the PRA or EBA Implementing Technical Standards and/or Q&A responses. - Inherent limitations ie, the modular framework will mean that reasonable assurance will, of necessity, be limited to only those modules included within scope, and assumptions will be made around the completeness and accuracy of source books and records as defined. - Specific purpose the assurance provider may consider it appropriate to indicate that the assurance report is intended solely for specific recipients.
+The absence of a restriction does not in itself indicate that a legal responsibility is owed by the assurance provider to a recipient. - Respective responsibilities the party responsible for the underlying subject matter should be identified as distinct from the assurance provider who is responsible for evaluation of the subject matter against the criteria and independently expressing an opinion. - Applicable quality control requirements and compliance with independence and other ethical requirements - applicable requirements or standards should be identified, including ISQC1. - Summary of work performed ie, the nature and extent of procedures forming the basis for the assurance provider's conclusion.
+Identification of the particular regulatory returns or other regulatory reporting information/ disclosures tested, description of the work carried out on individual modules or procedures carried out around interpretations or other areas of judgement may help the reader understand the basis for the conclusion reached.

-- Inherent limitations ie, the modular framework will mean that reasonable assurance will, of necessity, be limited to only those modules included within scope, and assumptions will be made around the completeness and accuracy of source books and records as defined. - Specific purpose the assurance provider may consider it appropriate to indicate that the assurance report is intended solely for specific recipients.
-The absence of a restriction does not in itself indicate that a legal responsibility is owed by the assurance provider to a recipient. - Respective responsibilities the party responsible for the underlying subject matter should be identified as distinct from the assurance provider who is responsible for evaluation of the subject matter against the criteria and independently expressing an opinion. - Applicable quality control requirements and compliance with independence and other ethical requirements applicable requirements or standards should be identified, including International Standard on Quality Control 1 (ISQC 1) Quality Control for firms that Perform Audits and Reviews of Financial Statements, and other Assurance and Related Services Engagements. - Summary of work performed ie, the nature and extent of procedures forming the basis for the assurance provider's conclusion.
-Identification of the particular regulatory returns or other regulatory reporting information/disclosures tested, description of the work carried out on individual modules or procedures carried out around interpretations or other areas of judgement may help the reader understand the basis for the conclusion reached. - Conclusion examples of conclusions expressed in a form appropriate for a reasonable assurance opinion are set out in ISAE 3000 (revised) and will depend on the nature of the subject matter, identified criteria and/or reporting included within scope. - Unmodified and modified conclusions the nature of any matters identified and the practitioner's judgement about either the pervasiveness of, or the effects or possible effects on the subject matter information, affects the type of conclusion to be expressed.
+- Conclusion examples of conclusions expressed in a form appropriate for a reasonable assurance opinion are set out in ISAE 3000 (revised) and will depend on the nature of the subject matter, identified criteria and/or reporting included within scope. - Unmodified and modified conclusions the nature of any matters identified and the practitioner's judgement about either the pervasiveness of, or the effects or possible effects on the subject matter information, affects the type of conclusion to be expressed.
 Conclusions can be qualified or adverse depending on the materiality of identified matters.
 Where matters identified are sufficiently significant the conclusion may be disclaimed.